"Showtime" Marching Band: The Directors

 Kelvin W. Washington is a native of Baton Rouge, Louisiana.
 He received both his undergraduate and graduate degrees from Southern University in Baton Rouge, Louisiana in Instrumental Music Education.
 Currently he is a Doctoral candidate at the American Conservatory of Music in Hammond, Indiana.

 Mr. Washington began his teaching career at Livonia High School in Louisiana.
 He later moved to Detroit, Michigan where he was appointed Director of Bands at Nolan Middle School and McKenzie High School in 1987.
 In 1989 he accepted the position of Chief Arranger and Assistant Director of Bands at the University of Arkansas at Pine Bluff, where he was later appointed Director of Bands.

 Now in his sixteenth year as the Conductor for the Howard University Concert Band and Associate Director of Bands, Kelvin Washington has served as clinician and adjudicator for a number of school music programs and festivals.
 As a professional instrumentalist, Mr. Washington has toured across the United States, Canada, Poland, England and Scotland.

 In addition to his university responsibilities, Mr. Washington serves as Orchestra Director and Arranger for many church ministries within the Washington, DC metropolitan area.
 He is married to Dianna Washington (née Duckett) of Washington, DC.
 They have one daughter - SuMayah Flousell Washington."

+Mr. Washington was removed from his post in 2022, after allegations of physical abuse, sexual harassment, negligence and inappropriate language toward students in the band were made against him.